Fertility and reproductive medicine

 Our service treats ovulation disorders, menstrual disturbance, tubal problems, womb abnormalities, premature ovarian failure, and low fertility with an endocrine cause in male patients.

-Our reproductive endocrine clinic is led by Professor Stephen Franks, who has a worldwide reputation in the assessment and treatment of women with polycystic ovary syndrome (PCOS) – a hormone condition that causes menstrual and fertility problems.
+Our reproductive endocrine clinic is also consultant-led and was set up by Professor Stephen Franks, who has a worldwide reputation in the assessment and treatment of women with polycystic ovary syndrome (PCOS) – a hormone condition that causes menstrual and fertility problems.

 The clinic has a particular interest in women with premature ovarian failure, their long-term management and fertility concerns.
 Women suffering from premature ovarian failure receive a combined service with our endocrinologists to address all aspects of their care.